-To apply for the role of police officer, you will need to:
+To apply for the role of Special Constable, you must be:

 - Have lived in the UK for three continuous years, immediately prior to application.
 The calculation of the three year period of time refers to the period immediately before an application is made.

 - Have leave to enter or leave to remain in the UK for an indefinite period.
 This is to satisfy the requirement to vet all applicants in an equitable manner since the UK Police Service does not currently have any means of facilitating vetting checks overseas to the extent required of those who have been resident in the UK.